MartinezIsaias/CIS-320-Project/README.md

 based activity for a not-for-profit (NSF) client from the Louisville community and will result in a completed systems design specification plan for that NSF client.
-This project develops team skills, written and oral communication skills.</p>
+This project develops team skills, written and oral communication skills.
+<br> The images files are use case diagrams that I made during the project. </p>